 Ryan opened his mouth, mulled over whatever he was about to say, then closed it again.
 Black Dress Girl waved at him, her flock of companions gathering around her.
 She yelled something that was lost in the noise.
 My brother allowed himself a little smirk and started crossing the room towards them.

-Bored, I made my own way towards the exhibits.
+I rolled my eyes and made my own way towards the exhibits.
 Marble pillars were scattered across the room, showing off jewelry and statuettes galore.
 I frowned and poked the eye of an obsidian tiger twice the size of his orange inspirations.
 He was coiled up to spring, every mark in the black stone making it feel like it was in motion.
 I poked it again.

 Not even the diamonds were behind glass.
 Every single piece looked open to pick up and touch, a few guests even trying them on.
-Not even a shadow of a guard to be seen anywhere.
-Something in that confidence made me nervous.
-Everything about this room started to arch and twist into something more threatening.
+Gust hadn’t even posted any guards in the room; no one in uniform, at least.
+Something about that confidence made me nervous.
+My head started to throb, the lamps above me feeling as harsh as spotlights, and everything about this room started to arch and twist into something threatening.

-The lights were just a touch too bright, to help with the broadcast.
-Arsenic green wallpaper, dotted with countless paintings of every color and style in random order and position.
-Just staring at those walls too long felt like a particularly nasty acid trip.
+I suppose the lighting choice made sense, with the broadcast and all.
+The ballroom was pasted with arsenic green wallpaper and dotted with countless paintings of every color and style in random order and position.
+Just staring at those walls too long felt like overdosing on acid.

 I shook my head and walked over to the stage.
 Gust was arranging his coat, sieged on all sides by admirers.
 Ryan and his groupies had disappeared into the crowd, I turned my head, trying to spot them, then bumped my elbow against a pillar.
-I turned to look at the exhibit, only to feel someone come up beside me.
+Someone from behind caught my arm at the shoulder, steadying me.

 “It’s certainly a pretty big hammer.”
 I offered.
 “You know, wooden handle, metal head.
 No complaints on that front, though I must say it looks way too heavy for carpentry, and that handle’s too short to use as a sledgehammer.
-Wait a second, isn’t this the same one used in that horror movie with the mermaids?”
+Wait a second, isn’t this the same one used in that horror movie?
+The one with the mermaids?”

 “The zombies in Act Three were a little much, I agree.
 Wait, who are you again?”